 - Clinical trials of HGF protein underway for multiple target indications

 - Late-stage pipeline (Phase III: two studies, Phase II: one study)

-- Resources devoted to development in acute spinal cord injury, vocal fold scar and ALS
+- Resources devoted to development in acute phase spinal cord injury, vocal fold scar and ALS

-We have four pipelines that have progressed to clinical trials, acute spinal cord injury, vocal fold scar, amyotrophic lateral sclerosis (ALS), and acute kidney injury, while our partner, Claris Biotherapeutics, is conducting one clinical trial for an ophthalmic disease.
+We have four pipelines that have progressed to clinical trials, acute phase spinal cord injury, vocal fold scar, amyotrophic lateral sclerosis (ALS), and acute kidney injury, while our partner, Claris Biotherapeutics, is conducting one clinical trial for an ophthalmic disease.
 Several other programs are in the basic research stage.
-Currently, our focus is on the acute spinal cord injury program, the most advanced pipeline, and we concentrate our resources to obtain a regulatory approval in Japan.
+Currently, our focus is on the acute phase spinal cord injury program, the most advanced pipeline, and we are concentrating our resources to obtain regulatory approval in Japan.

 |Priority||Target indication||Development stage||Clinical trial||Application approval||Marketing|